wiremock/wiremock/docs-v2/_docs/request-matching.md

 }
 ```

-The above example will only work with non-namespaced XML.
-If you need to match a namespaced document with  it is necessary to declare the namespaces:
+The above example will select elements based on their local name if used with a namespaced XML document.

+If you need to be able to select elements based on their namespace in addition to their name you can declare the prefix
+to namespace URI mappings and use them in your XPath expression:

 Java: